 Apple's built-in dictation is fine for quick, casual stuff like replying to a message or jotting down a short note.
 It’s there, and it’s free.

 But if you plan on dictating regularly as a real part of your workflow, a dedicated app like Paraspeech is a serious upgrade.
-You'll get much better accuracy, the rock-solid reliability of offline processing, and true system-wide control.
-That means it works flawlessly in every single app—from your code editor to your design software—not just the ones Apple's tool plays nicely with.
+You'll get stronger accuracy on specialized language, local-first privacy controls, and system-wide writing support.
+That means it works across the apps where you already write - from your code editor to your design software - instead of keeping dictation confined to a narrower built-in workflow.

 Ready to try a dictation app that’s actually built for the Mac from the ground up?
-Paraspeech gives you lightning-fast, totally offline transcription that respects your privacy and works everywhere.
-Download Paraspeech today and see what it’s like to write at the speed of thought.
+Paraspeech is a Universal Mac app for Intel and Apple Silicon Macs on macOS 14 or later, with fast local modes on Apple Silicon, cloud-backed options when you choose them, and system-wide writing support.
+Download Paraspeech today and see what it’s like to write with less friction.